 Shortlist magazine the free circular for London, was interested in commissioning map illustrations for the upcoming Adidas Boost Trainer feature.
 The artwork had to embody a running theme to promote the new trainer.

-The illustrated maps were representations of London and Manchester, since the many of the locations of each of the maps were in some cases long distances from each other; it required me to illustrate the routes in a non literal way.
+The illustrated maps were representations of London and Manchester since the many of the locations of each of the maps were in some cases long distances from each other; it required me to illustrate the routes in a nonliteral way.
 The campaign was to create 5 running maps, which plan out running routes of different areas of London, as well as a running route map for Manchester.

-Westminster, taking in the leafy green parks of Regents park, St Johns Wood, Hyde Park, Green Park and St James park.
+Westminster, taking in the leafy green parks of Regents Park, St Johns Wood, Hyde Park, Green Park, and St James Park.

 The Hackney street art route map, which takes in much of the graffiti street art of the are, which makes it one of the edgy running route maps.
-1 White Church Lane, graffiti from Alice Pasquini, Hunto, Anthony Lister, Malarky, Dan Kitchener, 2 Truman Brewery/Elys Yard (visit – work by Otto Schade and others, 3 Osborne Street/Brick Lane, 4 Hanbury Street, work by Borondo, ROA, Born.K, Liliwen, Blen Slow, 5 Rivington Street, work by Eine, Bastardilla, SAM3, Stik and Cranio)
+1 White Church Lane, graffiti from Alice Pasquini, Hunto, Anthony Lister, Malarky, Dan Kitchener, 2 Truman Brewery/Elys Yard (visit – work by Otto Schade and others, 3 Osborne Street/Brick Lane, 4 Hanbury Street, work by Borondo, ROA, Born.K, Liliwen, Ben Slow, 5 Rivington Street, work by Eine, Bastardilla, SAM3, Stik and Cranio)

 Lastly the Manchester pop culture map, with a few of the interesting and famous sites of Manchester to see while you’re on your run, such as 1 Tib Street Horn: 12-meter high modern artwork studded with florescent lights, National Football Museum and Media City UK.